Tejal Jakatdar, PhD

 Niko is a graduate of Santa Clara University where she received her Master of Arts in Counseling Psychology.
 She is now a Registered Associate Marriage and Family Therapist who enjoys working with adults, children, families, and all members of a diverse community.
 She gained experience working at Community Health Awareness Council (CHAC), where she specialized in working with children and adolescents.
 She treated a range of anxiety disorders including generalized anxiety, separation anxiety, social anxiety, and PTSD.
 She also treated depression, grief and loss, perfectionism, and body image issues.
 As part of treatment Niko worked closely with her clients’ families, providing them support and guidance to improve outcomes.
 She is committed to treatment that is evidence-based and solution oriented with a strong focus on comprehensive and compassionate care.
 She treated her clients using cognitive-behavioral therapy (CBT), family-focused therapy, behavioral coaching, and mindfulness techniques.
 Under Dr. Jakatdar’s supervision, Niko is continuing her work at Willow Anxiety & OCD.
 She is looking forward to applying her knowledge and skills to help individuals with OCD and anxiety related disorders.
 She is dedicated to helping clients reach their goals with a therapeutic approach that employs empirically supported treatment with a focus on holistic well-being.

-Shefali is on track for becoming an Associate Professional Clinical Counselor/Associate Marriage Family Therapist in California.
-She is trained and supervised by Dr. Jatakdar.
+Shefali is a registered Associate Marriage and Family Therapist who is trained and supervised by Dr. Jakatdar.
 Shefali has demonstrated a keen interest and acumen in evidence-based treatments, specifically for OCD and anxiety disorders.
 Shefali has expertise in treating children, teens, families, and adults.
-She especially enjoys working with children and teens stemming from her experience in the school setting in India.
-Moreover, in India, Shefali worked as a licensed rehabilitation counselor for more than 4 years.
-The combination of experience in school settings and as a rehab counselor has given Shefali a unique background in the clinical field.
+She especially enjoys working with children and teens stemming from her experience in the school settings.
+Shefali has also worked as a licensed rehabilitation counselor in India.
+The combination of experience in school settings and as a rehabilitation counselor has given Shefali a unique background in the clinical field.
 She has an M.ED from Pennsylvania State University, a Master’s in Applied Psychology from University of Delhi, India, and an Advanced Diploma in Child Guidance & Counseling from Guru Gobind Singh Indraprastha University, India.

 Dave is a fifth-year clinical psychology student who retired from a career in the software industry to begin a new career as a clinical psychologist.
 He is in his third year at Willow Anxiety and OCD, treating anxiety, depression, OCD, and body-focused repetitive behaviors (e.g., skin-picking) under Dr. Jakatdar’s supervision.
 Dave has gained significant experience treating OCD with the gold standard treatment–exposure and response prevention (ERP)–and dealing with that disorder’s subtleties and pitfalls.
 He has also trained at Turk Street Mental Health clinic in the Tenderloin district of San Francisco, where he gained experience treating addiction, and at the Association of Professionals Treating Eating Disorders clinic, also in San Francisco, where he gained experience treating hoarding.
 Along with coursework in cognitive-behavioral therapy (CBT), Dave has published a paper about women with serious mental illness, taken seminars on motivational interviewing and CBT, and participated in a well-known local CBT case consultation group.
 He is doing his PhD dissertation on the use of mental rehearsal to enhance self-control.